awsdocs/aws-ios-developer-guide/doc_source/setup-aws-sdk-for-ios.rst

 Logging
 #######

-As of version 2.5.4 of this SDK, logging utilizes `CocoaLumberjack <https://github.com/CocoaLumberjack/CocoaLumberjack>`_, a flexible, fast, open source logging framework.
+As of version 2.5.4 of this SDK, logging utilizes `CocoaLumberjack SDK <https://github.com/CocoaLumberjack/CocoaLumberjack>`_, a flexible, fast, open source logging framework.
 It supports many capabilities including the ability to set logging level per output target, for instance, concise messages logged to the console and verbose messages to a log file.

 CocoaLumberjack logging levels are additive such that when the level is set to verbose, all messages from the levels below verbose are logged.
 It is also possible to set custom logging to meet your needs.
-For more information, see `CocoaLumberjack <https://github.com/CocoaLumberjack/CocoaLumberjack/blob/master/Documentation/CustomLogLevels.md>`_
+For more information, see `CocoaLumberjack Logging Levels <https://github.com/CocoaLumberjack/CocoaLumberjack/blob/master/Documentation/CustomLogLevels.md>`_

 Changing Logging Level
 =======================